 Under the loan rehabilitation program, your monthly payment is first calculated using the adjusted gross income and number of dependents on your federal tax return.

-But if you can't afford that payment, you can get a monthly payment as low as $5.
-You may be able to get a lower payment by providing your current monthly income and expenses, and your current family size, which may be more than the number of dependents you claimed on your tax return.
+But suppose you can't afford that payment.
+In that case, you can get a monthly payment as low as $5.
+You may be able to get a lower payment by providing your current monthly income and expenses and your current family size.
+Note: your family size may be more or less than the number of dependents you claimed on your tax return.

 The PBCM representative will use the information you provided to complete the Loan Rehabilitation Income and Expense Form.

 Most of my clients who go through this process end up paying less than $100 per month.

 And that includes my clients who earn over $100 thousand per year.

 - Mailing address: Professional Bureau of Collections of Maryland Inc., 5295 DTC Parkway, Greenwood Village, CO 80111